PCSchmidt/convex-optimization-app/README.md

 - Optimal values for decision variables
 - The minimum value of the objective function
 - The solution status
+- Support for cross terms such as `xy`

 **Example Input**
 ```text